Winmalee, New South Wales: Commercial areas

+The Winmalee Village centre was officially opened in the early 1980s and refurbished in 2005.
+It comprises 22 specialty shops including Coles Supermarket and other specialty shops.
 There are also other smaller shopping districts.
 There is a small strip mall located on Hawkesbury Road with a Caltex petrol station, car mechanic, takeaway shop, butcher, hair salon and a general store.
 The Australia Post office has moved to the Winmalee Village Centre.
 There is also another very small shopping area, near the Village Centre, with a pizza shop, hairdressers and a gymnasium.